 Statistical Process Control (SPC) is a proven and effective technique that helps teams and organizations monitor critical process outputs and drive continuous performance.
 Learning how to correctly collect process data and then how to properly construct and interpret control charts is required to compete in today’s worldwide marketplace.

 Who Should Attend

-Everyone who needs to develop process monitoring methods using data collection, control charts, and data interpretation in order to drive process improvement and meet customers’ increasingly higher demands for top-notch quality.
-This includes quality managers, quality engineers, manufacturing engineers, product engineers, supervisors, inspectors, maintenance personnel, and machine operators.
+Everyone who needs a refresher on how to develop process monitoring methods using data collection, control charts and data interpretation in order to drive process improvement and meet increasingly higher demands for top-notch quality.
+Participants may include quality managers, quality engineers, manufacturing engineers, product engineers, supervisors, inspectors, maintenance personnel and machine operators.